TheOnlySilverClaw/Valdala/README.md

 This is not too strictly enforced, but I generally try to keep this order per file:

-1. import std
+- import std
-2. imports of other Zig standard libary modules
+- refrences to std namespaces
-3. imports of project dependencies
+- imports of project dependencies
-4. imports of project modules
+- imports of project modules
-5. imported functions
+- std types
-6. imported types
+- imported types
-7. simple nested types, like Error
+- simple nested types
-8. `Self = @This`
+- self type reference: `Self = @This`
-9. constants
+- constants
+- fields
-10. functions
+- functions

 ### Changes